 - We explicitly advocate for an integrated qualitative-plus-quantitative DPIA; DPIAs cannot be an entirely quantitative analysis.

 - In practice, only processing activities that yield particular risk profiles owing to their scale or scope should be characterized via a quantitative assessment.
-This helps SMEs keep the cost of compliance more reasonable.
+This helps SMEs keep the cost of compliance more affordable.

-- While the approach itself is technology-neutral, its implementation must inherently and necessarily be completely sector and technology specific given the vast array of potential processing instances.
+- While the approach itself is technology-neutral, its implementation must inherently and necessarily be completely sector and technology specific given the vast array of different potential processing instances.